Andorra in the Eurovision Song Contest 2004: At Eurovision

 The semi-final and the final were broadcast in Andorra on ATV with commentary by Meri Picart and Josep Lluís Trabal.
 The Andorran spokesperson, who announced the Andorran votes during the final, was Pati Molné.

 Voting

 Below is a breakdown of points awarded to Andorra and awarded by Andorra in the semi-final and grand final of the contest.
 The nation awarded its 12 points to Portugal in the semi-final and to Spain in the final of the contest.
+Following the release of the televoting figures by the EBU after the conclusion of the competition, it was revealed that a total of 4,612 televotes were cast in Andorra during the two shows: 1,609 votes during the semi-final and 3,003 votes during the final.